animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### My trauma

 They didn't ask about what happened to me.
 They just wanted to treat the "catatonia," which, ironically, wasn't what it was, didn't involve immobolization (delusional-adherence to threats from "God" aren't the same as catatonia), and I was conscious.
 The previous trauma was too recent for me to explain it to them.
-All of this took the last 5 years to process into a form that I could write.
+It took the last 5 years to process into a form that I could write.

 The first psychiatrist was scheduling to wean me off from the benzos before my discharge.
 I quickly told him I was worried about the benzos, and he seemed prompted to withdraw me as fast as safely possible.
 He assured me it'd be before the discharge.